teddy-gustiaux/serverless-confirm-command/README.md

 ```

 For instance, the configuration above will require both the `deploy` and `remove` commands to be confirmed.

+#### List of commands

+Please refer to the CLI reference of each provider for a complete list of available commands.

+Additionally, it is important to note that each command possessing its own section in the documentation is considered a separate command.
+For instance, if you are using AWS as your cloud provider, `deploy` and `deploy function` are considered to be [two different commands](https://serverless.com/framework/docs/providers/aws/cli-reference/).

 ### AWS options